subquery/documentation/docs/ai/run/cli.md

       --debug            Enable debug logging         [boolean] [default: false] --logFmt           Set the logger format
                         [string] [choices: "json", "pretty"] [default: "pretty"] -h, --host             The LLM RPC host.
-If the project model uses ChatGPT then the default value is not used.
+If the project model uses an OpenAI model then the default value is not used.
                                     [string] [default: "http://localhost:11434"]
       --openAiApiKey     If the project models use OpenAI models, then this api key will be parsed on to the OpenAI client     [string]